 - Nuts and seeds

 - Fruit juices, as well as sugared or carbonated drinks

 - Fruits with high fat and sugar content, such as durian and mango

 - Red meats such as beef, pork and mutton

 If you are looking for a safe, fast and yet natural long-term solution for your metabolism, you may want to consider our signature CSH therapy® program.
-Borrowing from traditional Chinese methodologies, CSH therapy® is a three-step program which involves cupping therapy, scraping therapy and heat treatment.
+Using a traditional Chinese approach, CSH therapy® is a three-step program that includes cupping therapy, scraping therapy and heat treatment.

-When combined with a clean diet and sufficient rest, this treatment can supercharge your metabolism to produce up to 4-6kg of weight loss a month*.
+When combined with sensible eating and sufficient rest, this treatment can supercharge your metabolism to produce up to 4-6kg of weight loss in 1 month*.

-For the past 15 years, we have helped more than 2,500 clients achieve their ideal weight with a 99 per cent success rate.
+Since 2002, we have helped thousands of clients achieve their ideal weight with a 99 per cent success rate.
 Make the first step and book a consultation today, or read more about what our CSH therapy® program is about.

 *Results may vary between individuals.